Deceptive Advertising: Selling Snake Oil in the Digital Age

 Do Your Research

-Spend a few minutes Googling the product and company before buying anything.
+Spend a few minutes Googling the product and company before making a purchase.

 Think of it as giving them a background check just like you would on a potential date — who knows what kind of nasty surprise it could save you from?